Wednesday, April 27, 2011

 Posted by D. Daniel Sokol

-ABSTRACT: Liberalization of the European automobile distribution system in 2002 limits the ability of manufacturers to impose vertical restraints, leading to a substantial restructuring of the industry and increasing the competitive pressure among dealers.
-We estimate an equilibrium model of profit maximization to evaluate how dealers change their innovation strategies with this regime change.
-Using French data we evaluate the existence of complementarities among adoptions of innovations and the scale of production.
-We conclude that as firms expand their scale of production they concentrate their effort in one type of innovation only.
+ABSTRACT: Liberalization of the European automobile distribution system in 2002 limits the ability of manufacturers to impose vertical restraints, leading to a substantial increase in competitive pressure among dealers.
+We estimate an equilibrium model of profit maximization to evaluate how dealers change their innovation adoption strategies following the elimination of exclusive territories.
+Using French data we evaluate the existence of complementarities between the adoption of software applications and the scale of production.
+Firms view these innovations as substitutes and concentrate their effort in one type of software as they expand their scale of production.
 Results are robust to the existence of unobserved heterogeneity.